jdpalmer/transmute/README.md

 ## AUTHOR

-`transmute` was written by James Dean Palmer.
+`transmute` was written by James Palmer.

 [http://jdpalmer.org](http://jdpalmer.org)

 ## COPYRIGHT

-Copyright (C) 2014 James Dean Palmer.
+Copyright (C) 2014-2021 James Palmer.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.